Randy Savage: Team Madness (1999–2000)

-Total Nonstop Action Wrestling (2004)
+NWA: Total Nonstop Action (2004)

-Savage returned to professional wrestling at Total Nonstop Action Wrestling's (TNA) Victory Road by confronting Jeff Jarrett.
-He made his Impact! debut on November 19, confronting The Kings of Wrestling (Jarrett, Kevin Nash and Scott Hall).
+On November 7, 2004, Savage returned to professional wrestling at NWA: Total Nonstop Action's (TNA) Victory Road pay-per-view, confronting Jeff Jarrett.
+He made his Impact! debut on November 19, confronting the Kings of Wrestling (Jarrett, Kevin Nash, and Scott Hall).
 At the end of the next week's show, he led a group attack on them.
-On December 5, at Turning Point, he, Jeff Hardy and A.J.
+On December 5, at Turning Point, Savage, Jeff Hardy and A.J.
 Styles defeated them in his last match.

-Savage left TNA on December 8, disagreeing with the finish of a proposed Final Resolution main event for Jarrett's NWA World Heavyweight Championship.
+Savage never signed a contract with TNA, instead working on a per date handshake deal.

 Other media

 Endorsements

 He was the celebrity spokesman for Slim Jim snack foods in the mid-to-late 1990s.
 His catch phrase in the ads was "Snap into a Slim Jim, oooooh yeah!", which became a recurring theme for Slim Jim ads.
 In 1998, Savage accepted an award from Harvard University's humor society Harvard Lampoon as Man of the Year.